easymock/easymock/README.md

 To build the maven site (with findbugs, checkstyle, jdepends and JavaNCSS reports)
 --------------------------------------------------------------------------------------
 - You will to give enough memory to maven with 'set MAVEN_OPTS=-Xmx512m' (or setting it as environment variable)
-- Then type 'mvn site'
+- Then type `mvn site`

 To check dependencies and plugins versions
 --------------------------------------------------------------------------------------
-- mvn versions:display-dependency-updates versions:display-plugin-updates -Pall
+- `mvn versions:display-dependency-updates versions:display-plugin-updates -Pall`

 To download the sources associated to our dependencies
 --------------------------------------------------------------------------------------
-- mvn dependency:resolve -Dclassifier=sources
+- `mvn dependency:resolve -Dclassifier=sources`

 To update the license
 --------------------------------------------------------------------------------------
-- mvn validate license:format -Pall
+- `mvn validate license:format -Pall`

 Android
 --------------------------------------------------------------------------------------
 - Install the Android SDK
 - Configure a device (real or simulated)
-- Add an ANDROID_HOME to target the Android SDK
+- Add an `ANDROID_HOME` to target the Android SDK
-- Add $ANDROID_HOME/platform-tools to your path
+- Add `$ANDROID_HOME/platform-tools` to your path
 - Activate the debug mode if it's a real device
-- mvn install -Pandroid
+- `mvn install -Pandroid`

 To bundle EasyMock and deploy
 --------------------------------------------------------------------------------------